Etherpod/Ship-Enhancements/README.md

 ## API
 - **CreateTemperatureZone()** - In case you're a modder and want to add your own high/low temperature zones.
 Temperature zones can stack, and will just take the sum of the temperatures.
+- **GetSettingsProperty()** - Returns the value of a config setting as seen from the player.
+These values only update at the beginning of the loop, so changing the config doesn't affect them.
+- **SetSettingsProperty()** - Lets you change the value of a config setting in the middle of the loop.
+Note that this change will be reverted on the next loop.

 Credit to Ditzy for helping with some of the code!